 Ownership and Transfers

-Real property ownership is generally evidenced by deeds or titles, and transfers require formal registration with the relevant land registry office.
-On the other hand, parties can buy, sell or transfer chattels through simpler means, such as a bill of sale or a simple agreement between parties.
+Deeds or titles to property generally provide evidence of real property ownership.
+Transfers require formal registration with the relevant land registry office.
+On the other hand, parties can buy, sell, or transfer chattels through simpler means, such as a bill of sale or a simple agreement between parties, often involving an interest in the movable personal property.

 Legal Treatment